Skip to content

 Buy equipment in town: each item_ids entry buys one purchase lot (zero time).

 The party must be in town.
 The whole basket prices first; if the member cannot afford the total, nothing is bought.
+The shop stocks the shipped equipment lists (load_equipment — see the equipment id index) and nothing else: an item the adventure bundles is not for sale, however the party came by the id, and rejects as unstocked rather than as unknown.

 Modes